-During Q1 2024, the Company reported a net loss of \$901,734 (Q1 2023 - \$1,861,570) primarily related to higher depletion expense offset by lower net finance expense and a higher deferred tax recovery; \$471,494 (Q1 2023 - \$135,443) of funds flow provided by operating activities; and \$463,340 (Q1 2023 - \$923,774) of net cash provided by operating activities.
-As at March 31, 2024, the Company reported a \$19,861,317 working capital deficit (December 31, 2023 - \$11,785,934 working capital deficit), including 314,986 of cash (December 31, 2023 - \$191,507).
+During Q1 2025, the Company reported net income of \$11,480,800 (Q1 2024 - \$901,734 net loss) primarily related to the fair value adjustment of the in-kind contingent liability related to the Santa Cruz Concessions; \$328,694 of funds flow used in operating activities (Q1 2024 - \$471,494 of funds flow provided by operating activities); and \$3,139,557 of net cash provided by operating activities (Q1 2024 - \$463,340).
+As at March 31, 2025, the Company reported a \$43,228,970 working capital deficit (December 31, 2024 - \$28,816,056 working capital deficit), including \$274,832 of cash (December 31, 2024 - \$4,392,165).

-The Company's capital expenditure budget for fiscal 2024 is estimated to be \$4.9 million comprised of \$1.5 million for a well workover and facilities improvements in TDF; and \$3.4 million for well workovers and facilities improvements and optimization in the Mendoza Concessions.
-The Company also plans to spend \$0.5 million in the CLL permit.
-For details of the Company's fiscal 2024 capital expenditure program, see the Outlook section of this MD&A.
+The Company's capital expenditure budget for fiscal 2025 is estimated to be \$28.2 million comprised of \$0.7 million in the TDF Concessions, \$1.2 million in the Mendoza Concessions, \$25.5 million in the Santa Cruz Concessions and \$0.8 million in the CLL Permit.
+For details of the Company's fiscal 2025 capital expenditure program, see "Outlook".

-In 2021, Crown Point Energia S.A obtained approval from Argentina's National Security Commission to launch offerings for notes payable for up to \$75 million (or its equivalent in other currencies) effective until

-March 18, 2026.
-As of March 31, 2024, the Company has issued \$28.1 million of notes payable and \$46.9 million is available for future offerings.
+In 2021, Crown Point Energia S.A obtained approval from Argentina's National Security Commission to launch offerings for notes payable for up to \$75 million (or its equivalent in other currencies) effective until March 18, 2026.
+As of March 31, 2025, the Company has issued \$57.3 million of notes payable, repaid \$17.3 million of notes payable and has \$34.9 million available for future offerings.
 The Company has future capital commitments to develop its properties as described in the Commitments section of this MD&A.

 The ability of the Company to continue as a going concern is dependent upon the Company's ability to obtain additional financing through bank debt and/or the issuance of notes payable or equity, and the generation of funds from operating activities to meet current and future obligations.
 Management plans to secure the necessary financing for its debt and future capital commitments through the issuance of new notes payable or other debt or equity instruments, however, there is no assurance that these initiatives will be successful.
-The need to obtain additional capital to repay or refinance bank debt and notes payable and to fund the Company's existing commitments, including the purchase price for the proposed acquisition of the Santa Cruz Concessions and ongoing operations, creates a material uncertainty that may cast significant doubt about the Company's ability to meet its obligations as they become due, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.
+The need to obtain additional capital to repay or refinance bank debt and notes payable (see "Subsequent Events") and to fund the Company's existing commitments and ongoing operations creates a material uncertainty that may cast significant doubt about the Company's ability to meet its obligations as they become due, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.